International Conference on Sustainability Education (ICSE 2019)

 “We need to take action responsibly based on the understanding that what we do today can have implications on the lives of people and the planet in future.
 Education for Sustainable Development (ESD) empowers people to change the way they think and work towards a sustainable future.”

 Education has been used as a tool for social change since time immemorial.
 Today, owing to growing environmental challenges, we need a change in ideas and attitudes towards planet earth which can be brought only through education.
-Most of the environmental problems are manmade and can be resolved by humans only for which education can play a key role.
-Over the years we are facing rapid deterioration in the quality of environment including pollution of air, water and land, loss of ecosystems and species etc. Climate change has now become one of today’s most serious global challenge to sustainable development and requires immediate and urgent action to address its adverse impacts.
-This has been duly recognized by almost all international conferences and agreements starting from the Stockholm Conference (1972), Rio Earth Summit (1992 & 2012), to the Paris Climate Agreement (2015).
+Most of the environmental problems are manmade and can be resolved humans only, in which education plays a key role.
+Over the years we are facing rapid deterioration in the quality of environment including pollution of air, water and land, loss of ecosystems and species etc. Climate change has now become one of today’s most serious global challenges to sustainable development and requires immediate and urgent action to address its adverse impacts.
+This has been duly recognized by almost all international conferences and agreements starting from the Stockholm Conference (1972), Rio Earth Summit (1992 & 2012) to the Paris Climate Agreement (2015).
 However, sustainability education is an untapped resource in addressing challenges related to environment, climate change and sustainable development.
 Although, there has been various efforts globally in this direction, still educators as well as policy and decision makers have not yet fully utilized potential of education to address these challenges.
 Environment education over the years has come up as a distinct discipline and various approaches and methodologies of teaching and learning have evolved at various levels.
 However, there is a need to bring out specifics and intricacies of environment education as an agent of change and transformation in true sense.
 Along with this, more knowledge must be spread on how individuals have an impact on their climate and the environment around them.
 Practical examples of this must get embedded in the education systems and also in day today life around the world.
 It is also interesting to note the transition from environment education (EE) to education for sustainable development (ESD) and moving towards more focused climate change education (CCE) which reflects the need for reorienting educational priorities to the newer global challenges of today.

-The conference will focus on sharing innovative ideas and understanding on sustainability education within the overall objective of strengthening the role of education in changing attitudes and behaviour towards positive action for a better quality of life and environment ultimately leading to the achievement of SDGs and creating a sustainable future for all.
+The conference will focus on sharing innovative ideas and understanding on sustainability education within the overall objective of strengthening the role of education in changing attitudes and behavior towards positive action for a better quality of life and environment ultimately leading to the achievement of SDGs and creating a sustainable future for all.

 The specific objectives are: